tjhrulz/GPMDP-Plugin/README.md

   String of how far into the song or how long the song is, formated MM:SS.

   **Attributes:**
-  DisableLeadingZero - If set to 1 strings will be formatted as M:SS
+  DisableLeadingZero - If set to 1 strings will be formatted as M:SS IncludeMS - If enabled any decimal context will include milliseconds added after the decimal place

 - `Progress`